m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/primitives/z-rotation.md

 `

 export const more = [
-{ description: <>See how entities [inherit] their parents' rotations.
+{ description: <>See how nodes [inherit] their parents' rotations.
 The top letter A has been added as a child of the square, which has been rotated π/4 radians, or 45° counterclockwise.
 The letter A inherits this rotation.
 The bottom letter A has been added as child of another square, which also has been rotated π/4 radians.
 The bottom A in inherits this rotation, but this bottom A has its own rotation `-Math.PI / 4` which is also applied and "cancels out" its parent rotation.</>,
 code: `const sceneOne = new Scene({ backgroundColor: WebColors.WhiteSmoke });
 game.addScene(sceneOne);